Tobic0/home-automation/README.md

 Open a browser and go to http://'ipaddress':3000, where the IP address is the address that you used to connect to the Raspberry Pi.

 Access the Grafana login page with the default username admin, and the default password admin.

+Create a dashboard adding the graphs you need, remembering to select Influx as Grafana's data source.